World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 And their boss actually listens.
 Stops threatening me.
 In fact she opens a secret door and lets me and my friends into a narrow hallway like a staff corridor in a hospital.
 Few civilians ever learn about it, fewer are allowed in.
 A sign of trust.
 I feel vindicated.
 Get a bit lost, but we head downstairs and eventually find our way out.

-DREAM 2a: DELAY THAT DIG!
-J pol I dream I'm on an archeological expedition in South China's karst lands, full of limestone crags.
+1998/10/22--Dream 2a: DELAY THAT DIG!
+J pol South China's karst lands, full of limestone crags.
+Dream sketch by Wayan; click to enlarge.

 Whoops!
 I'm still on a foreign archeological team, but now the site looks drier, the waterfall's gone, and quite a different group is protesting our dig: the local Shen (gods) and Xian (fairies).